pail23/energy-assistant-backend/docs/config_file.md

 - `manufacturer`: Manufacturer of the device.
 - `model`: Model of the device

+In case `manufacturer` or `model` is not defined, the following defaults are used:

+- Device is `on` if power is above 2 Watt
+- Device is `off` if power is 0 Watt for 10 seconds

 Energy Assistant is providing detection for the device types listed [here](device_models.md).

 ### stiebel-eltron